-To back this up, the government have reduced taxes considerably on electric and hybrid cars.
-So, buying a new electric car is now more or less on a par with purchasing a petrol-powered one.
+To back this up, the government has reduced taxes considerably on electric and hybrid cars.
+So, buying a new electric car is now more or less on par with purchasing a petrol-powered one.

 In fact, they have recently closed the loop on the famous Ring Road route and there are now charging stations at least every 100 km right the way along it.

-Another factor here is that the majority of Iceland’s small population live in urban areas, with a staggering 94% residing in towns and cities and two thirds in Reykjavik.
+Another factor here is that the majority of Iceland’s small population lives in urban areas, with a staggering 94% residing in towns and cities and two-thirds in Reykjavik.

 This means that it is easy to provide plenty of charging points in the right places.
-City dwellers can zip about in small electric cars, as well as traveling further afield.
+City dwellers can zip about in small electric cars, as well as travel further afield.